troglodyte/PCEP-prep/Module2.md

     * the `end=` keyword *implicitly* uses `\n` (as default = implicitly)
   * You cannot use positional arguments after keyword arguments
     * e.g. `print('hi', end=" ", 'there') # SyntaxError`
+  * Keyword arguments can be used in any order
+  *

 ### Notables
 > In Python you can use escaped chars ('\n') in single quoted strings, unlike PHP